Things to Do in Winter in Edmonton

 Hit the Trails

-Stop in for a hot chocolate at a local coffee shop like Square 1 Coffee, Credo, Little Brick or District Café, then embark on your own adventure through the winding trails of the North Saskatchewan River Valley.
+Stop in for a hot chocolate at a local coffee shop like Square 1 Coffee, Credo, or Little Brick, then embark on your own adventure through the winding trails of the North Saskatchewan River Valley.
 Bundle-up and wear a good pair of winter boots, then head off on a serene walk through a natural oasis in the middle of the city.
+Cruise on over to our 4 Trails to Try this Winter article for some great places to start!
 Check out the Commonwealth Walkway App's interactive winter storyline to take your adventure to the next level.